How To Find Work in Brazil

-You will be confronted with problems that in all probability did not even cross your mind when you decided to start Brazilian jobs.
+You will be confronted with problems that in all probability did not even cross your mind when you decided to start employment in Brazil.
 Do not take too lightly the influence the work in Brazil can have on the result of your adventure!
 For example, you will experience the unfamiliar immigration rules and practices, strange job application procedures, bizarre job selection trends and weird management culture.

 Most of the foreign expatriates working in Brazil are working in areas such as engineering or the high-tech sector.
 Oil and gas companies are particularly big recruiters.
 A common way to find Brazil jobs is through recommendations of friends, relatives, colleagues, professional associates and industry contacts.

 As it is extremely difficult for foreign nationals to find a job in Brazil, one of the few possibilities is to accept transfer there by a foreign company.
 Therefore, get information on job perspectives in companies with branches in Brazil or multinational corporations, international organizations, newspapers & magazines, the Internet, language schools and for voluntary work well before leaving your home country.